10X Grant Cardone

 What Is The 10X Rule?

-I love it when people give back, especially to students.
-I came across this video of Grant addressing a group of high school students.
+One of the important things in life is to give back, especially to students.
+Recently I came across this video of him addressing a group of high school students.

-In it, he goes over the highlights of his book to inspire them to achieve success.
+In it, he highlights the main takeaways of his book to inspire them to achieve success.

 You maybe asking yourself, “What exactly is the Grant Cardone 10X rule?”